mupixa/deploy-lambda/README.md

 - `MEMORY_SIZE`
 - `ENVIRONMENT`
 - `ARCHITECTURES`: A comma separated list if multiple architectures are to be supported
+- `S3_BUCKET`: The S3 bucket where the ZIP should be uploaded
+- `S3_KEY`: The key that should be used for the ZIP

 ## Required permisions for the access key